vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 The day so far has been high-energy.
 I experimentally resumed consumption of sauerkraut in approximately my usual quantity.

+#### Notes added the next evening (2024-09-10 around 8 PM)

+I believe the rest of the day was also reasonably high-energy.
+My FoodMarble Aire 2 reading continued to be fairly low, and I didn't have any other concerning symptoms.

+### Fifty-four days later (2024-09-10)

+#### Notes added in the evening (around 8 PM)

+In the late morning and early afternoon, I appear to have had an increase in pain below the belly button (no increase in pain on the right side).
+This subsided mostly on its own, but for a brief period it was moderately distracting.
+It seemed pretty unrelated to my diet or my time of eating.
+There was a brief period of flatulence, but the volume of flatulence was minimal; it was more noticeable due to a sensation of pressure.

+In the afternoon, I went to Trader Joe's.
+The experience of walking seemed to reduce my pain (as I had suspected it might), though it may have just been the passage of time.

+I took two readings with the FoodMarble Aire 2, one before my first meal and one about two hours after my first meal.
+Both the readings showed low hydrogen fermentation and no methane fermentation.

 ## Current learnings

 I was updating [best practices around abdominal